jina-ai/finetuner/docs/walkthrough/choose-backbone.md

-Finetuner will convert these backbone models to embedding models by removing the *head* or applying *pooling*, fine-tuning and producing the final embedding model.
+Finetuner will convert these backbone models to embedding models by removing the *head* or applying *pooling*, performing fine-tuning and producing the final embedding model.
 The embedding model can be fine-tuned for text-to-text, image-to-image or text-to-image search tasks.